kirbyjp/SVET/theory/glossary.md

 # SVET Authoritative Glossary

 This document serves as the authoritative notation and terminology reference for **Static Vacuum Exaction Theory (SVET)**.
+It is sectioned into Vocabulary and Maths.

 ## Vocabulary
 *This section serves as the centralized repository for the structural terms, local transaction mechanics, and environmental definitions unique to Static Vacuum Exaction Theory (SVET).*